captainkovalsky/todel/README.md

 Controller in angularJs is a instance for any controller function. [controller](./src/controller.js)

-View is a html template which will be rendered.[html](./src/view.html)
+View is a html template which will be rendered. [view](./src/view.html)

 Model can be whatever (JSON objects, scope properties)